Entangling transmons with low-frequency protected superconducting qubits

 While considerable efforts have been devoted to the development of a gate set for protected superconducting qubits~\cite{brooks2013,klots2021,Abdelhafez2020,Nesterov2018,Ficheux2021,Nesterov2021} for their use as an independent quantum computing platform, a different approach is to integrate protected qubits as memory elements in a conventional transmon-based quantum computing architecture.
+Such \textit{heterogeneous} superconducting quantum processing architectures have recently gained increased attention~\cite{ciani2022}.
 In such a scheme, the qubit state would be stored on the protected qubit during idle times and transferred to the transmon qubits for fast, high-fidelity operations, using the full machinery of well-established high-fidelity transmon operation.
 However, many protected qubits exhibit relatively low qubit transition frequencies, which could make this integration with transmon devices challenging.
 This motivates the question of efficiently generating entanglement between protected superconducting qubits and transmon qubits.

 In this work, we propose and study a capacitive coupling scheme for entangling a tunable transmon with a PPQ, a paradigmatic example of a protected superconducting qubit featuring a nearly-flat charge dispersion and qubit states with disjoint support.
 By tuning the external flux on the transmon, we show that non-computational states can mediate an entangling gate that preserves the Cooper-pair parity irrespective of the detailed pulse sequence.
 Besides opening the way to coherent state transfer, the proposed entangling gate also bears similarities with a controlled-phase gate in conventional capacitively coupled transmon qubits.
 Consequently, our results suggest standard high-precision two-qubit calibration protocols could be repurposed for the operation of hybrid qubit devices.